bejaranof/AndroidPublisherSDK/README.md

 ```java
 onReady()
 ```

+**Note**: The callbacks will only work if you create you view programatically.

 ## Demo Project
 An Android demo project is available to test the different implementations and check the configurations.